Salvage-Ex/Salvage-old2/doc/masternode-budget.md

 ### Get paid

-When block `1000000` is reached you'll receive a payment for `1200` GALI.
+When block `1000000` is reached you'll receive a payment for `1200` SVG.

 ### RPC Commands